 Manuscript Submission Guidelines

-IMPORTANT NOTICE FOR IRANIAN AUTHORS: Due to the unduly large number of 'accepted' papers from Iranian authors waiting in a queue for publication (which takes an average of 3 years from submission to publication), and in order to allow for a balance between national and international contributors, IJLTR will NOT accept submissions by authors with an Iranian affiliation from 1st March 2021 to 31st December 2022.
+IMPORTANT NOTICE FOR IRANIAN AUTHORS: Due to the unduly large number of 'accepted' papers from Iranian authors waiting in a queue for publication (which takes an average of 3 years from submission to publication), and in order to allow for a balance between national and international contributors as well as to prevent accepted articles from getting old when they are published in an issue, IJLTR will NOT accept submissions by authors with an Iranian affiliation from 1st March 2021 to 31st December 2023.
+Exceptions may be allowed at the sole discretion of the Founding Editor-in-Chief.
 We thank you for your understanding and wish you success in placing your paper in another outlet in this period.

 The manuscripts submitted to IJLTR should follow the APA style (7th edition).
 Contributing authors are advised to read this document carefully and adhere to the instructions given below before sending their papers to the Journal office.